 This course allows the student to investigate a topic, issue or area related to or affecting nursing practice or the profession of nursing.
-Course will enhance skills in systematic investigation, literature review, critical thinking and other activities designed to seek increased understanding of the topic.
-This course is a hybrid course.
-Classes will be held on line and meet a minimum of twice on campus within the semester.
-(Sp)
+Course will enhance skills in systematic investigation, literature review, critical thinking and other activities designed to seek increased.